 A piezoelectric accelerometer is a vibration sensor supplying AC electric signal.

 The energy conservation law prescribes that it is impossible to obtain energy on any device output (including accelerometer) without energy on input of this device.
 Static force applied to accelerometer piezoelements is not accompanied by energy on its input.
 Therefore, the piezoelectric accelerometer does not provide DC signal at all.
 The simplest and most widely used check method of accelerometers, kits and systems containing them is based on a base source of mechanical fluctuations with precisely set parameters, i.e. calibrated vibration board.

-Requirements to Quality of the Studied or Tested Object Surface
+Quality Requirements to the Studied or Tested Object Surface

 One of the important conditions for preserving a high resonance frequency of fixed accelerometer and therefore its wide operating frequency range is the highest possible quality of the tested object surface (flat, smooth and clean) at and around the accelerometer mounting location.
-It should be noted that the contaminated surface must be thoroughly cleaned, for instance with appropriate industrial solvent, for example, acetone.
+It should be noted that the contaminated surface must be thoroughly cleaned, for instance with appropriate industrial solvent, for example, with acetone.

 The piezoelectric accelerometers are sensitive not only to mechanical fluctuations in the direction of their principal (longitudinal) axis, but also to some extent to fluctuations at the perpendicular plane.
 The transverse sensitivity is expressed in percent of the sensitivity value in the direction of the major axis.
-An accelerometer with zero transverse sensitivity would be considered ideal.
-But the small inaccuracies of piezoelements and metal parts, in practice, make it impossible to create ideal accelerometers insensitive to transverse fluctuations at all.
+An accelerometer with zero transverse sensitivity would be considered to be ideal.
+But the small inaccuracies of piezoelements and metal parts, actually make it impossible to create ideal accelerometers insensitive to transverse fluctuations at all.
 During production of accelerometers, great attention is paid to pure and unified piezoelectric materials and accuracy of processing, adjustment and assembly of separate parts.
 Thus, the transverse sensitivity of accelerometers in reliable state and solidly fixed on the flat and clean surface at 30 Hz frequency does not exceed 4% of their nominal sensitivity in the direction of the principal axis.